* HSI -0.1 pct, H-shares -0.1 pct, CSI300 -0.4 pct

 By Grace Li

-The Hang Seng Index inched down 0.1 percent to 23,526.06 points, off the previous day’s highest close in almost seven months.
-The China Enterprises Index of the top Chinese listings in Hong Kong was 0.1 percent higher.
+At midday, the Hang Seng Index had inched 0.1 percent lower to 24,615.06 points.
+The China Enterprises Index of the top Chinese listings in Hong Kong also slipped 0.1 percent.